SeanChen0307/UnrealEngine4-Plugin-CustomAnimNode-418/README.md

-# UnrealEngine4-Plugin-CustomAnimNode-418
+# UnrealEngine4-Plugin-CustomAnimNode
-Plugin for UnrealEngine4.18
+Plugin for UnrealEngine 4.23 (updated from upstream 4.18 to be 4.23 compatible)
 specification:

 1.Download the corresponding version of plugin package.